Eggysgames/RumbleAPIQuery/README.md

 - Time

 # Customize and Use

+Drag the RumbleAPI.cs class onto a prefab on screen, preferably one that has a DontDestroy class on it so it persists between scene changes.

 Change the levelsunlocked variable to one you have saved with playerprefs, or alternatively, delete this line and replace score with your score variable in game.